IuliaStoichescu/MavenExercise/README.md

 java -jar target/hello-maven-0.1.0-SNAPSHOT.jar ro
 ```

-#### 3. Install a distribution af the application and be able to run the project from the command line
+#### 3. Install a distribution of the application and be able to run the project from the command line

 To install a distribution of the application, we will use a `shell script` for Linux and a `cmd` file for Windows.